How to Report Nursing Home Abuse in Connecticut

 Contacting the Long-term Care Ombudsman Program in CT

 Another option is to contact the Long-term Care Ombudsman Program in Connecticut.
-This program protects and promotes the rights of residents in nursing homes and other long-term care facilities throughout the state.
-You can call the office toll free at 1-866-388-1888, contact the central office at 860-424-5200, or send an email at email@example.com.
-Consider giving us a call first so that we can advise you on the best route.
+The CT Ombudsman program protects and promotes the rights of residents in nursing homes and other long-term care facilities throughout the state.

 Reporting Nursing Home Abuse and Other Problems

-Contact Our Nursing Home Abuse Attorney for More Information
+Contact Our Connecticut Nursing Home Abuse Attorneys for More Information